anderfjord/articles/sitepoint/node-phantom-cli/DRAFT.md

-### Chaining Horseman methods for complex interactions
+### Chaining Horseman Methods for Complex Interactions

 So far we've looked at a very simple usage of Horseman, but the package can do much more.
 We can chain Horseman's methods to perform a sequence of actions, such as triggering mouse clicks, entering text, and submitting forms.